Cover Letter Writing

 Should I mention my high school achievements?

 Only if you are a first-year college student.
-After your first year of college, focus on college-level experiences — internships, projects, leadership roles, coursework.
+After your first year, focus on college-level experiences — internships, projects, leadership roles, and relevant coursework.
+High school achievements signal that you haven’t grown since.

 Do I need a cover letter for on-campus jobs?

-Many on-campus positions do not require one, but submitting a brief cover letter will make you stand out from the dozens of other students applying.
-It shows you care.
+Most on-campus positions do not require one.
+But submitting a brief, well-written cover letter makes you stand out from the dozens of other students applying.
+It signals that you care enough to go the extra step.

 What if I have no relevant experience at all?